 Limbo is a theory developed by Medieval theologians as the place where unbaptized persons go when they die.
-Limbo is not an official doctrine of the Catholic Church nor has it been rejected by the Church.[widgets_on_pages id="In Post Ad"]
+Limbo is not an official doctrine of the Catholic Church, but it has not been officially rejected by the Church.[widgets_on_pages id="In Post Ad"]

 The quandary goes something like this.
 If we are born with original sin and an infant dies before baptism, will he or she go to hell?

 In response to Pelagius (d.
 425), who taught that the heresy that baptism is not necessary for salvation (called Pelagianism), St. Augustine (d.
-430) contended that unbaptized children who die are condemned to hell, though they do not suffer all its pains because they are not guilty of personal sin, but because baptism is necessary for salvation, they will not enter heaven.
+430) contended that unbaptized children who die are condemned to hell.
+They do not suffer all its pains because they are not guilty of personal sin, but because baptism is necessary for salvation, they will not enter heaven.

 Later theologians, in the Middle Ages, posited the existence of limbo as a way to soften the harshness of St. Augustine’s position.
 Unlike the state of quasi-hell posited by St. Augustine, these theologians defined limbo as a quasi-heaven.
 Limbo was considered to be a place or state of where unbaptized persons enjoy a natural state of happiness.
-These people experience every natural happiness, but they remain excluded from the Beatific Vision.
+These people experience every natural happiness, but they remain excluded from the Beatific Vision of God in heaven.
 Some incorrectly identify this limbo with the hell of the Apostle’s Creed where, according to tradition, Christ spent the interval between Good Friday and Easter Sunday.

 The theory of Limbo is not heretical because Scripture and Tradition do not explicitly say what happens to unbaptized babies.
-However, due to the problems with the theory of Limbo, this theory plays almost no role in contemporary Catholic theology.
-Modern theology and church practice stress the fundamental solidarity of redeemed humanity and God’s will that all are saved.
+However, due to the problems with the theory of Limbo, this theory plays almost no role in current Catholic theology.
+Instead, modern theology and church practice stress the fundamental solidarity of redeemed humanity and God’s will that all may be saved.